-Intangibles - All of the Company's intangible assets are included in "Other assets" in the Consolidated Balance Sheets.
-As of December 31, 2019, the Company had \$6.2 million of cryptocurrency indefinite-lived intangible assets.
-This entire position was liquidated in the secondary market in January 2020.
+Intangibles - All of the Company's intangible assets are included within "Other assets" in the Consolidated Balance Sheets.
+As of December 31, 2020, the Company had no cryptocurrency indefinite-lived intangible assets.

 The following table is a summary of finite-lived intangible assets as of December 31: